 Leila Jamal ScM, PhD, CGC

-Dr. Jamal's research interests include: How to apply ethical principles to genetic counseling practice both conceptually and pragmatically; how familial and individual interests in genetic information should be conceptualized and balanced; how ethical guidelines about genomics should be implemented in settings with different kinds of resource constraints, and how patients' experiences and values should (or should not be) incorporated into health and science policy.
+Dr. Jamal's research interests include: How to apply ethical principles to genetic counseling practice both conceptually and pragmatically; how familial and individual interests in genetic information should be conceptualized and balanced; how ethical guidelines about genomics should be implemented in settings with different kinds of resource constraints, and how secondary findings are returned and followed up on in patients who receive research sequencing.

 Dr. Jamal holds a master's degree in genetic counseling from the Johns Hopkins School of Public Health and National Human Genome Research Institute (NHGRI).
 She also holds a PhD in health policy and management (bioethics concentration) from the Johns Hopkins School of Public Health.
-She currently serves on the Social Issues Committee of the American Society of Human Genetics (ASHG) and is Chair of the Public Policy Committee for the National Society of Genetic Counselors (NSGC).
+She currently serves on the Jane Engelberg Memorial Foundation Advisory Group for the National Society of Genetic Counselors (NSGC) and is a past chair of the NSGC's Public Policy Committee.

 NOTE: PDF documents require the free Adobe Reader.